MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/transition-from-previous-sync-client.md

 - GOB160
 - MET150
 ms.assetid: 4100df3a-0c96-464f-b0a8-c20de34da6fa
-description: "Learn how to upgrade users from the previous OneDrive sync app to the new OneDrive sync app (OneDrive.exe)."
+description: "Learn how to upgrade users from the previous OneDrive for Business sync app to the new OneDrive sync app (OneDrive.exe)."
 ---

-# Transition from the previous Microsoft OneDrive for sync app
+# Transition from the previous OneDrive for Business sync app

-This article is for global and SharePoint admins who want to transition their users off of the previous Microsoft OneDrive sync app (Groove.exe) so that they sync with only the new OneDrive sync app (OneDrive.exe).
+This article is for global and SharePoint admins who want to transition their users off of the previous OneDrive for Business sync app (Groove.exe) so that they sync with only the new OneDrive sync app (OneDrive.exe).

 If you're not an IT admin, to learn how to begin syncing files using the new OneDrive sync app, see [Sync files with the new OneDrive sync app in Windows](https://support.office.com/article/615391c4-2bd3-4aae-a42a-858262e42a49).

 > [!IMPORTANT]
-> If your organization never used the previous OneDrive sync app, or had fewer than 250 licensed Office 365 users in June 2016, your users are already using the new OneDrive sync app to sync files in OneDrive and SharePoint.
+> If your organization never used the previous OneDrive for Business sync app, or had fewer than 250 licensed Office 365 users in June 2016, your users are already using the new OneDrive sync app to sync files in OneDrive and SharePoint.

 ## Syncing files with OneDrive sync app to OneDrive sync app

-When users who are syncing files with the previous OneDrive sync app (Groove.exe) sign in to the new OneDrive sync app (OneDrive.exe), the following things happen:
+When users who are syncing files with the previous OneDrive for Business sync app (Groove.exe) sign in to the new OneDrive sync app (OneDrive.exe), the following things happen:

 - If the new OneDrive sync app can take over syncing a library, the previous sync app stops syncing it and the new OneDrive sync app takes over syncing it without re-downloading the content.
 If the new OneDrive sync app can't sync the library, the previous sync app continues to sync it.
 If a library requires checkout or has required columns or metadata, it will be synced read-only.